Policy Update

 Strategic Investment in Energy Storage

 Poland is making a significant leap in its renewable energy infrastructure with a recent announcement from the national environmental fund (NFOŚiGW).
-The fund has allocated public support for 172 large-scale battery energy storage system (BESS) projects, totaling an impressive 14.5 GWh of energy capacity and a rated power close to 3.9 GW.
 This initiative is part of a broader PLN 4.15 billion program designed to enhance the country's energy storage capabilities and facilitate the integration of renewable energy sources.

 Enhancing Grid Flexibility and Security